qurAI-amsterdam/ensemble-knowledge-distillation/README.md

 ## Knowledge Distillation

 Retrain the best-performing network from the ensemble and activate knowledge distillation with the setting `--soft` to train the network with both the reference segmentations and the soft labels predicted by the ensemble.
+Remember to first run the ensembling step for the training and validation data.